Download Zipped Amended WordPerfect HB0074S01.ZIP

 First Substitute H.B.
 74

-This document includes House Floor Amendments incorporated into the bill on Fri, Feb 8, 2013 at 12:54 PM by lerror. --> This document includes Senate Committee Amendments incorporated into the bill on Wed, Feb 13, 2013 at 3:47 PM by lpoole. -->
+This document includes House Committee Amendments incorporated into the bill on Wed, Feb 9, 2011 at 11:31 AM by jeyring. -->

 7 LONG TITLE